EDITOR’S NOTE: This story has been updated to reflect the results of the EPA 2024 study, confirmed by Michigan, and the EGLE report is found HERE.

 Michigan’s Eat Safe Fish Guides can be found here.

 A children’s author, Ron Schmidt lives in the north woods with his Leader Dog, Lila.
-He enjoys long walks, listening to birds and folk singers and bands, and visiting a popular nearby destination for his favorite wine and mead.
+He enjoys long walks, listening to birds and folk singers, and visiting a popular nearby destination for his favorite wine and mead.

 MORE STORIES BY RON SCHMIDT: